ansible-collections/ibm_zos_cics/docs/source/modules/transaction_dump.rst

   True if the query job failed, otherwise False.

+start_state (always, dict, )
+  The state of the local request queue before the Ansible task runs.

+  data_set_organization (always, str, Sequential)
+    The organization of the data set at the start of the Ansible task.

+  exists (always, bool, )
+    True if the local request queue data set exists.

+end_state (always, dict, )
+  The state of the local request queue at the end of the Ansible task.

+  data_set_organization (always, str, Sequential)
+    The organization of the data set at the end of the Ansible task.

+  exists (always, bool, )
+    True if the local request queue data set exists.

 executions (always, list, )
   A list of program executions performed during the Ansible task.